-Department of Health and Environmental Control, Medicaid Agency Frequency of Verification:
+Department of Health and Environmental Control, Medicaid Agency

 Upon enrollment and at least once every 18-24 months.

 State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).